-- 7 No type qualifier list shall include both strict and relaxed either directly or indirectly through one or more typedefs. - 8 No object with automatic storage duration shall have a type that is sharedqualified and no array object with automatic storage duration shall have an element type that is shared-qualified.
+- 6 No type qualifier list shall specify more than one block size, either directly or indirectly through one or more typedefs. - 7 No type qualifier list shall include both strict and relaxed either directly or indirectly through one or more typedefs. - 8 No object with automatic storage duration shall have a shared type.